Bryan County Drug Crime Lawyer

 A drug charge in Bryan County can jeopardize your freedom and future, especially if the case involves allegations of trafficking or intent to distribute.
 Georgia prosecutors aggressively pursue drug crimes and seek the harshest penalties allowable under the law.
 When your freedom, employment, and reputation are at risk, you need a defense strategy that gets results.

 At Jarrett Maillet J.D., P.C., every client works directly with our founding attorney, who is a former prosecutor.
 With his vast experience, he knows how the state builds its case.
-Based in Savannah, we represent clients across Bryan County and coastal Georgia with personalized, trial-tested defense.
-Contact our office today to schedule your consultation.
+Based in Savannah, we represent clients across Bryan County and Coastal Georgia with personalized, trial-tested defense.
+Our law firm offers a free consultation and a confidential consultation for every new client, so you can get honest answers before making any decisions.
+Contact our office today to schedule your consultation by calling 912-713-3426.
 We can deliver the focused legal defense your case demands.

 Practice Areas